 - the place they lived

 You can find useful information about police and court matters – such as newsworthy incidents, police arrests, court hearings and legal trials – in historical newspapers.
-It is worthwhile checking Trove Digitised Newspapers first to see what you can find.
+It is worthwhile doing searches on Trove Digitised Newspapers first to see what you can find.

-Sometimes newspaper accounts are the only remaining record of events, since not all police, court and gaol records have been kept until today.
+Sometimes newspaper accounts are the only remaining record of events, since not all police, court and gaol records have been kept until.

 Where do I find police, court and gaol records?